/

 More Questions on TEAS 7 Reading

 • Q #1: Peanut Butter Cookies Grandma Harry 30 minutes Cookies/Desserts Makes 1 dozen 1 egg white ¾ cup sugar 1 cup peanut butter 1 teaspoon vanilla ½ cup flour Beat egg white until foamy.
 Stir in sugar, and beat again until stiff peaks form.
 Gently fold in peanut butter and vanilla.
 Add flour in small increments until dough forms.
 Chill dough for at least 2 hours.
 Roll into balls, roll in sugar, press down with a fork, and bake at 350 degrees F for 10 to 12 minutes.
 Let cool on the cookie sheet.
 These are very fragile.
-Which of the following conclusions can be taken from the passage?
+Which of the following statements is true?

 Answer Explanation